neko-kai/izumi-petstore/README.md

 | **C# / CLR**             | **Yes** | TBD |

 Some of them already have sample Pet Store implementations.
 Others are still coming!

+If you want your language to be supported, just submit a Pull Request to https://github.com/pshirshov/izumi-r2